xpgram/advance-wars/src/00 - Todo List.md

   - [x] Read map data from some kind of object.
   - [ ] Read map data specifically from a json object (downloadable).

-- [ ] Refactor the tile overlay visual system.
+- [x] Refactor the tile overlay visual system.
   - [x] Add texture re-use mechanism.
   - [x] Refactor terrain systems to make use of this re-use mechanism.
   - [x] Confirm that it actually works.
     - [x] Spotlight shader is not working.
 Well, it is technically, but it isn't spotlighting for some reason.
     - [x] System is not 'fast' (on my laptop2); not sure what the bottleneck is.
-Could just be ~28 shaders per semi-frame.
+Could just be ~28 shaders per semi-frame. [oct-21-2021] Issue is Firefox specific, no idea why.
       - [x] Add a display setting for low-performance machines.
         - How?
 I don't have a settings screen or a pause menu yet.
     - [x] Texture Reuse system is broken on HQ (different building shapes).